stemoutreach/PathfinderBot/WorkshopOverview.md

 ## Workshop Phases

-The workshop is carefully structured into three interactive phases:
+The workshop is structured into three interactive phases:

 ### Phase 1: Robot Assembly